B.S. in Environmental Biology

 Residential Environmental Biology Program

 Gain an understanding of the role of stewardship we have as part of God’s creation with a Bachelor of Science in Environmental Biology degree from Liberty University.
-This degree will prepare you for graduate school, help you to secure industry or government jobs, or become a high school biology teacher.
+This degree will prepare you for graduate school, help you to secure industry or government jobs.

 Our freshman and sophomore science courses are designed to give you a broad background in biology, earth science, chemistry, and physics.
 Our upper-level courses build on this base of knowledge as you engage in many “hands-on” experiences during our field labs.
 For example, you will conduct in-stream impact assessments using electrofishing equipment, use elastomer to mark newts to estimate their population size using mark-recapture methods, map out movement patterns of animals using telemetry, geographical information system software, and global positioning system technology.